betaflight/betaflight.com/docs/wiki/guides/current/Multirotor-Spazzing-Out.md

 ## Prop Direction.

-1. According the the motor direction reference image at the bottom, look at each individual prop
+1. According to the motor direction reference image at the bottom, look at each individual prop
 2. If you spin the appropriate motor in the correct direction, the higher (leading edge) of the prop should be forwards in the direction of travel.
 3. Opposing motor corners in a quad must have the same direction propeller.
 4. If this is **NOT** correct: